MicrosoftDocs/cpp-docs/docs/standard-library/range-concepts.md

 Range concepts are defined in the `std::ranges` namespace as declared in the `<ranges>` header file.
 They're used in the declarations of [range adaptors](range-adaptors.md), [views](view-classes.md), and so on.

 There are six categories of ranges.
-They are related to the categories of iterators listed in [`<iterator>` concepts](iterator-concepts.md).
+They're related to the categories of iterators listed in [`<iterator>` concepts](iterator-concepts.md).
 In order of increasing capability, the categories are:

 | Range concept | Description |
 |--|--|